Bostwickenator/ch.rip/README.md

 ----
 ### Repacking books
+Repacking books converts the folder of chapter files into a single audiobook file with chapter metadata and book cover.
+This make it easier to transfer your books to your mobile device.

 ##### Step 1
-Drag the book folder onto the repack.py file.
-Or run `python repack.py FOLDER_NAME`
+Navigate your command line to the directory containing this readme then run
+> `node repack.js FOLDER_NAME`

 ##### Step 2
 Delete the book folder if you don't need the individal chapters